Helsinki revives Guggenheim aspirations with design competition

 Solomon Guggenheim, who lived from 1861-1949, was a U.S. businessman and art collector.

-Helsinki will reserve space near the harbour front market and ferry terminal that is being used as a parking lot for a potential site.
+Helsinki will reserve space near the harbor front market and ferry terminal that is being used as a parking lot for a potential site.

 The Guggenheim has said that Helsinki lacks a significant modern art collection, a gap it said the museum could help fill.
 It has also said it would focus on Nordic and international architecture and design.